-Are you considering putting a baby up for adoption but don’t fully understand how the adoption process works?
+Are you considering placing your baby for adoption but don’t fully understand how the adoption process works?

-Many women facing an unplanned pregnancy are unsure if they are ready to parent.
-Every woman’s situation is different, and only you know the right decision – not the father of the baby, your parents, your sister, or your best friend.
+Some women facing an unplanned pregnancy are unsure if they are ready to parent and begin looking into adoption.
+Every woman’s situation is different, and only you know what’s right for your baby – not the father, your parents, your sister or your best friend.

 Over the past few decades, adoption has become increasingly “open,” in that birth parents have more opportunities than ever to get to know the adoptive family prior to placement, helping you feel more comfortable with your selection.